Patapataro/employee_happiness_cmparison/README.md

 - **Vue.js App:** Open a web browser and navigate to [http://localhost:8080](http://localhost:8080).
 - **Lumen API:** Access the API at [http://localhost:8000](http://localhost:8000).
-- **MySQL Database:** You can connect to the MySQL database using any database client with the following credentials:
-  - Host: localhost
-  - Port: 3306
-  - User: user
-  - Password: secret
-  - Database: employee-happiness-chart

 ### Conclusion
  Vue and Lumen are running locally on your machine.